We use cookies to remember preferences and (with your permission) to measure performance. Learn more in our Privacy Policy.

 Use Cases

-• -Validate email addresses, phone numbers, or URLs in web forms
+• -Use a JavaScript regex tester to validate email addresses, phone numbers, or URLs in web forms

 • -Extract specific data patterns from log files or large text blocks